We will find a way to send back foreign players: IPL chairman | Sports-Games

 ''We'll continue to liaise with the BCCI, the ECB and New Zealand government authorities in terms of managing their situation - but at this juncture it's too early to discuss potential options.''
 India and New Zealand players were supposed to travel together in a charter flight to the UK where they will clash in the World Test Championship final in June.

-Of all the foreign recruits, the Australians have been the mostvocal about their anxieties.
-On Monday, cricketer-turned-commentator Michael Slater, who was doing commentary in the IPL, escaped to Maldives and launched a scathing attack on his country's Prime Minister Scott Morrison for not allowing its citizens to return from India, calling the travel ban, till May 15, a ''disgrace''.
+Of all the foreign recruits, the Australians have been the most vocal about their anxieties.
+On Monday, cricketer-turned-commentator Michael Slater, who was doing commentary in the IPL, escaped to Maldives and launched a scathing attack on his country's Prime Minister Scott Morrison for not allowing its citizens to return from India, calling the travel ban a ''disgrace''.

-Australia has shut its borders and not allowing any commercial flights from India because of the massive COVID-19 surge here which has led to all the players, support staff and commentators, who might have wanted to leave the IPL midway in a fix.

 ''If our Government cared for the safety of Aussies they would allow us to get home.
 It's a disgrace!!
 Blood on your hands PM.
 How dare you treat us like this.
 How about you sort out quarantine system.
 I had government permission to work on the IPL but I now have government neglect,'' Slater tweeted.